swersk/swersk/README.md

 ### Hi there 👋 I'm Lauren!

 I'm a New-York based full stack software engineer.
 I'm passionate about building products and experiences that help people grow through education, mindfulness, and music.

-As a bilingual citizen EU/US and former educator, I build products that celebrate and reflect the beautiful diversity our world offers.
+As a bilingual citizen EU/US and former TESOL educator, I build products that celebrate and reflect the beautiful diversity our world offers.

 ---